Your details have been received

 Burm and Emily’s Elephant Sanctuary offers refuge to those elephants who spent most of their lives working in logging or tourist trekking.
 The organisation is based around a two-hour drive south of Chiang Mai, in a valley surrounded by mountains.
 They accept volunteers to assist with feeding and cleaning and there’s also a cat cafe onsite.

 Founded in 2008 by a Thai veterinarian, Elephants World in Kanchanaburi provides a lush safe refuge for rescued and injured elephants on the River Kwai banks.
 The sanctuary is also a self-sustaining farm and home for 130 staff including local elephant handlers.
 Visitors can watch the elephants grazing, bathing and socialising.
 They accept visitors for day trips with an option to stay overnight or you can volunteer for up to one week.

-Phuket Elephant Sanctuary offers a peaceful retirement refuge to sick, overworked and elderly elephants after years of work and abuse.
+Phuket Elephant Sanctuary in Phuket Town offers a peaceful retirement refuge to sick, overworked and elderly elephants after years of work and abuse.
 Set near the Khao Phra Thaeo National Park, elephants romp freely and can be observed by visitors from a treetop observation deck.
 There are other companies operating elephant trekking in Phuket, but the elephant sanctuary does not support these kinds of activities.